Phembl/Cell-Wars/README.md

 **Join Game** prompts the user to input a target IP address.
 After entering the address the game starts on both the hosts and the joiners side.
 <br> You can easily instanciate the game two times and test the network functionality this way.

+### Game rules

+In one turn of Cell Wars the active player has to chose one of their actions from the action buttons after which they can click on a cell on the grid.
+The action is applied to the grid - oftentimes with randomized outcomes - and the other player may select their action and apply it.
+This goes for 5 turns after which the game ends and the number of cells are counted to determine the winner.